calmm-js/partial.lenses/README.md

 semantically before next major release.**

 `L.optional` is a traversal (rather than a lens) over an optional element.
-When the focus of `L.optional` is undefined, the traversal is empty.
+When the focus of `L.optional` is `undefined`, the traversal is empty.
 Otherwise the traversal is over the focused element.

 As an example, consider the difference between: